plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ## Facilitator

-**Raison d’Être:** Cercle governance and operational practices aligned with the Constitution.
+**Raison d’Être:** Cercle Gouvernance and operational practices aligned with the Constitution.

 **Redevabilités:**

-- Facilitating the Governance Process and Tactical Meetings of the Cercle or for its Rôles
+- Facilitating the Processus de Gouvernance and Tactical Meetings of the Cercle or for its Rôles
 - Coaching other Cercle Members on the Constitution's rules and processes, either on request or when needed for effective meetings
 - Auditing the meetings and records of Sub-Cercles on request, and declaring a Process Breakdown if one is discovered

 ## Secretary

-**Raison d’Être:** Steward the Cercle’s governance records and stabilize its record-keeping process.
+**Raison d’Être:** Steward the Cercle’s Gouvernance records and stabilize its record-keeping process.

 **Domaines:**

-- All governance records of the Cercle
+- All Gouvernance records of the Cercle

 **Redevabilités:**

-- Scheduling Governance Meetings and Tactical Meetings of the Cercle
+- Scheduling Gouvernance Meetings and Tactical Meetings of the Cercle
-- Capturing and publishing the outputs of Governance Meetings and Tactical Meetings
+- Capturing and publishing the outputs of Gouvernance Meetings and Tactical Meetings
 - Interpreting the Constitution and anything under its authority upon request

 ---